-Another reason we are publishing these curriculum documents is to demonstrate the ease of using digital tools when looking for immediate information about a particular subject.
-But, we are equally committed to helping our present and future parents, community members, teachers and supervisors as they counsel students about building an individual four year instructional plan that encompasses core course offerings and electives which balance graduation requirements with student interest and authentic learning.
-Through immediate online access, we hope to help our students appreciate the breadth and depth of a subject they may know from middle school as well as interest them in a subject they have not previously considered.
-We hope members of our diverse learning community will begin to comprehend the challenges of building a four year instructional path (and not just a schedule) which not only prepares our students academically, but also helps them to celebrate their individual social, emotional, creative and artistic intelligences.
+At WHRHS, we are committed to helping our present and future parents, community members,teachers and supervisors as they counsel students about building a robust and enjoyable instructional plan that encompasses core course offerings and electives.
+The individual guidance counselor helps students balance graduation requirements with student interest and authentic learning.
+Through immediate online access to the Program of Study, we coach our students to appreciate the breadth and depth of a subject they may know from an introductory survey class, and we also attempt to interest them in a subject they have not previously considered.
+We hope members of our diverse learning community will begin to comprehend the challenges of building a four year instructional path (and not just a schedule) which not only prepares our students academically, but also helps them to celebrate their individual social, emotional, creative and artistic intelligence(s).

-As with any initiative, we know that the hardest step can often be the first one, and no individual can embrace such an undertaking without the collective intelligence, support and leadership from many teachers,counselors and supervisors.
-Additional curriculum guides will continue to be added to the online portal of published documents, and there will be an opportunity to edit the published courses annually.
-We will continue to refine these documents because we believe in growing capacity in our entire learning community.
-Publishing these documents with a focus on inquiry helps us think beyond basic problem solving skills to ask what happens when the problem is not solvable by concrete thinking or rote memory.
-We remain open to continued conversations sharing best practices, effective strategies and new resources, as we continue to embrace 21st century learning.
+Every summer, teachers and supervisors come together to edit and create.
+These curriculum guides are living breathing documents, and updates will continue to be added to the online program of study, and there is support to edit the published courses annually.
+We continue to refine these documents because we share a core belief in growing the capacity of our learning community.
+Sharing these documents with a focus on inquiry helps us think beyond basic problem solving skills to ask what happens when the problem is not solvable by concrete thinking or rote memory.
+We remain open to continued conversations sharing best practices, effective strategies and new resources, as we continue to embrace 21st century interdisciplinary learning.

 Mary Ellen Phelan

 Director of Curriculum and Instruction